UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 Provide your IBMQ access token, as well as one of the QPUs available over IBMQ (``ibmq_lima`` in the example) as input parameters.
 Please make sure to provide the same IBMQ access token as used for the deployment of the hybrid programs, as they are deployed in private mode and are only visible to the user to which the token belongs.
-Furthermore, the URL to the input data has to be passed as parameter.
+Furthermore, the URL to the input data has to be passed as a parameter.
-Thereby, the [pre-processed data](./data/embedding.txt) is available in this repository, and thus, the following URL dan be used: ``https://raw.githubusercontent.com/UST-QuAntiL/QuantME-UseCases/master/2022-closer/data/embedding.txt``
+Thereby, the [pre-processed data](./data/embedding.txt) is available in this repository, and thus, the following URL can be used: ``https://raw.githubusercontent.com/UST-QuAntiL/QuantME-UseCases/master/2022-closer/data/embedding.txt``

 After entering the input parameters, click on ``Start``.
 The UI displays a notification at the bottom-right that the workflow instance was successfully started.